LairdCP/BLE_Gateway_Firmware/docs/readme_ltem_aws.md

 ## Setup

-To set up the demo, follow these steps:
+To set up the MG100, follow these steps:

-1. Install the activated SIM card into the MG100 SIM slot.
+1. Ensure an *activated* SIM card is inserted into the MG100 SIM slot.
-2. Plug the modem into the dev board.
-3. Program the MG100 firmware.
-See section 3.1.1 of the "Programming Guide" [here](https://www.lairdconnect.com/)
-4. On your phone, launch the Pinnacle mobile app and follow the on-screen prompts.
+2. On your phone, launch the Pinnacle mobile app and follow the on-screen prompts.

 ## Using the Demo